what are dental implants?

 To custom fit the prosthesis to your mouth, we will take impressions of your jaws, teeth and abutments.
 Bite registrations are also made to allow the new teeth to fit together properly.
 Your input is needed to select final colors, shapes and length of the new teeth.

-Many people who are interested in dental implants are good candidates for this type of restoration; however, a consultation with Dr. Wilcox is necessary to discuss your candidacy.
+Many people who are interested in dental implants are good candidates for this type of restoration; however, a consultation with Dr. Tenney is necessary to discuss your candidacy.
 Dental implants may be a good option for you if you are:

 - Missing one or more teeth

 - Looking for an effective, long-term (potentially permanent) way to replace missing teeth

 - Interested in preventing loss of other teeth in the future